 - My husband and I will plan to go out (whether it’s to a brewery/winery, picnic, or hiking).

 - We come home and it’s time for Walk #3!

 - We talk!!
 It’s fun to catch up with him or watch a movie.

 - I typically will take one more walk for the day or I fall asleep…

 I love the fact that I allow myself to flow with the wind on the weekend.
 I can catch up with my husband.
 I enjoy being outside and being in touch with nature.
 I have developed this routine as a result of talking with my therapist.
 I LOVE THIS SCHEDULE.
 Notice that I don’t have times associated with my day.
 I like to mention that I’m a recovering perfectionist.
 This allows me to just be in the moment.
 What are your goals for today?

 Think about it…what things are you struggling with in terms of your thyroid disease?
 Are you noticing that you’re more sad lately?
 If you’re on the fence about therapy, check out my resources section on what to look for in a therapist.

 Don’t be afraid to try it out!
 What do you have to lose?
-Also, tune into my podcast episode on Mental Health and Your Thyroid.
+Also, tune into to the podcast episode below: